Sherman Minton: Legal career and World War I

-In 1917, just after the United States declared war on Germany and entered World War I, Minton enlisted in the United States Army.
-He took an officers training course at Fort Benjamin Harrison in hope of earning a commission, but was not among those chosen to become an officer.
-In August he was granted a brief leave of absence; he returned to New Albany, where he married Gurtz on August 11.
-He returned to camp in September and requested to repeat his training course, still hoping to receive a commission; after finishing the training he was commissioned as a captain.
-The American Expeditionary Forces, Eighty-fourth Division, to which Minton belonged, was dispatched to France in July 1918.
-Minton and his unit served on the Western Front at Verdun, Soissons, and later protecting supply lines in Belgium.
-During most of his time in the war, his unit was responsible for scouting roads to ensure safe transport of men and supplies to the front lines.
-He saw no combat.
+Minton spent the summer of 1916 earning money as a platform manager on the Chautauqua lecture circuit.
+In fall 1916, Minton returned to New Albany, where he renewed his relationship with Gurtz and opened a law practice.
+Soon thereafter, however, the United States entered World War I, and Minton quickly enlisted in the United States Army.
+He took an officers' training course at Fort Benjamin Harrison in hope of earning a commission, but was not among those chosen to become an officer.
+After taking a brief leave of absence in August to marry Gurtz, Minton returned to camp and requested to repeat his training course, still hoping to receive a commission; after finishing the training he was commissioned as a captain.
+The Eighty-Fourth Division, to which Minton belonged, was dispatched to France in July 1918.
+Minton was then assigned to John J. Pershing's general staff; he served on the Soissons, Verdun, and Belgian fronts.
+His tasks included scouting roads to ensure safe transport of men and supplies.